Degrees in Human Services

 Earning a Master’s Degree in Human Services Opens New Doors in Advanced Practice

-A master’s is commonly required for clinical work in counseling and therapy, which are licensed by most states.
+A master’s is typically required in most states for clinical work in counseling and therapy, which carries state licensing requirements.
 You’ll also need to pick up a master’s if you are headed for management in human services-focused agencies or non-profits.

 You’ll find a wealth of concentration options in most master’s programs, such as:

-The coursework will reflect the concentration you pick, along with more advanced studies in general human services subject like:
+The coursework will reflect the concentration you pick, along with more advanced studies in general human services subjects like:

 You’ll also get even more time in the field at the master’s level, working at a more advanced level than your bachelor’s studies, and typically within your chosen focus area.